 16. Notre Dame College

 Located in a suburb of Cleveland, Notre Dame College was established in 1922 and is affiliated with the Catholic Church.
 NDC offers both undergraduate and graduate degrees online.
 Students may also obtain education licensure or continue their education by enrolling in professional development courses.
 Online degree offerings include business, criminal justice, education, nursing, and psychology.
 Depending on the program, faculty deliver courses in a hybrid or fully online format.
 Transfer students may qualify for academic credit for courses completed within the last five years at a regionally accredited college or university.

 This online college in Ohio has different admissions requirements depending on the specific degree program.
 Prospective students should contact their desired department before submitting an application.
 Additionally, NDC Online belongs to the Quality Matters consortium, which helps ensure the quality of online courses and online components at institutions of higher education.

-NDC is regionally accredited by the Higher Learning Commission.
+Notre Dame College is regionally accredited by the Higher Learning Commission (HLC).

 17. Ashland University

 Founded in 1878, Ashland University is a private institution with a non–denominational Christian heritage.
 Distance learners can pursue associate, bachelor’s, and master’s degrees through this online school in Ohio.
 Degree candidates interested in criminal justice, communications studies, nursing, and education can find several degree options at Ashland.
 Ashland offers some degrees in a hybrid format, including courses hosted by its theological seminary.
 Students enrolled in hybrid courses take a combination of online classes and face–to–face courses at the university’s Detroit, Cleveland, Columbus, or Ashland campuses.

 Ashland offers special online guides for adult and online undergraduate students applying for financial aid.
 In most cases, Ashland help these learners secure need–based federal funding and/or private education loans.